Battery & Hazardous Materials

 5.0 Battery Types & Ratings

-5.1 Chemistries shipped: Li-ion/Li-polymer, NiMH, and button cells embedded in devices; no standalone spares are sold.
+5.1 Chemistries shipped include Li-ion/Li-polymer, NiMH, and button cells embedded in devices; standalone consumer spares are not supplied.

-5.2 Typical energy ratings are ≤100 Wh; we do not place >100 Wh packs on the UK market unless stated in product documentation.
+5.2 Typical energy ratings are ≤ 100 Wh; packs exceeding this are not placed on the UK market unless expressly stated in product documentation.

-5.3 We declare Wh ratings on device labels or documentation where required.
+5.3 Watt-hour ratings are declared on device labels or documentation where required.

 6.0 UN Numbers & Shipping Descriptors